Getting Started with CSP Kit

 🎯 What is CSP Kit?

-CSP Kit is a modern toolkit that simplifies Content Security Policy (CSP) management by using a service-first approach.
-Instead of manually writing CSP directives, you specify the services your application uses, and CSP Kit automatically generates the appropriate security policies.
+CSP Kit is a modern TypeScript-first toolkit that simplifies Content Security Policy (CSP) management by using a service-first approach.
+Instead of manually writing CSP directives, you import and use service objects that automatically provide the correct security policies.

 🚀 Quick Start Options